Start: Agaete Finish: Las Palmas

 Challenge: 5 hrs, 12.5 km, 500 m ascent, 325 m descent.

-Today you choose between a long, demanding walk through ravines north of la Cumbre OR a day trip to Las Palmas.
-The stunning part of the walking route, aside from the stupendous views, is the variety of vegetation to be found in the "barrrancos" (canyons) – where all types of fruit, vegetables and even chestnut trees are grown.
+Today you have the choice of doing a shorter walk near the historic town of Teror, a longer route through ravines on the north side of Cumbre OR taking a rest day with an optional visit to Las Palmas.
+The walking routes are beautiful and you’ll see all sorts of fruits, vegetables and even chestnut trees growing in the barrancos.
 If you decide to visit Las Palmas today, you start off with a walk to San Mateo (45min, 2.75km, mostly downhill) There, you catch a bus to Las Palmas de G.C. which drops you off in the historic town centre known as La Vegueta.
 In addition to the town’s interesting Castillan-style colonial architecture, you also have Santa Ana Cathedral and the Casa de Colon, where Christopher Columbus was a lodger for a time before undertaking his long journey overseas.
 There’s also the Museo Canario, with the island’s best collection of archaeological artefacts.
 At the end of the day, bus back to San Mateo and walk / taxi back to your hotel.

 Your arrangement comes to an end today after breakfast.
 Departure from Canary Islands.

 Located in a large estate in the extense and fertile Valley of Agaete.
-The building has belonged to the Manriue de Lara family from the 17th century.
+The building has belonged to the family Manrique de Lara since the 17th century.
 The rooms are decorated with care in different colours and fabrics, each with its own charm.

 The only charming hotel in Tejeda.
 It is the ideal destination for those who are nature and hiking lovers.
 With priviledged views, quietness and comfort for your trip into the very heart of Gran Canaria.
 The impressive terrace with views towards Roque Bentayga, the patio and the welcoming living room with chimney, invite you to read, converse or just relax.